bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Aaron Van Wirdum: 00:04:14

- Yeah is there anyone who's ever used this way of paying someone pay to IP address?
+is there anyone who's ever used this way of paying someone pay to IP address?

 Sjors Provoost: 00:04:23